Keto Sausage Balls

 This is actually my preferred method when I want them fresh.
 I shape the raw balls, set them on a parchment-lined sheet pan, cover with plastic wrap, and refrigerate overnight.
 In the morning they go straight into a 400-degree oven.
 No extra cook time needed.
 They come out just as good as same-day.

 My air fryer is the winner here.
-I reheat frozen cooked sausage balls at 350 degrees for 3-4 minutes and they taste almost freshly baked.
+I reheat frozen cooked ones at 350 degrees for 3-4 minutes and they taste almost freshly baked.
 The oven works too (350 for 10-12 minutes) but the air fryer brings back that crispiness on the outside.
 Microwave is fine in a pinch but they lose the texture.

 I had this feedback from multiple readers on the original recipe, so I cut the added salt from 1/2 teaspoon to 1/4 teaspoon.
 That solved it for most people.
 But sausage brands vary a lot in sodium content, so I always taste a small pinch of the raw sausage first.
 If it's already well-seasoned, I skip the added salt entirely.